pgcentralfoundation/pgrx/pgx-examples/bgworker/README.md

 ```

 Background workers **must** be initialized in the extension's `_PG_init()` function, and can **only**
-actually be started if loaded through the `session_preload_libraries` configuration setting.
+be started if loaded through the `session_preload_libraries` configuration setting.